jwinarske/rpi-vision/README.md

     Note: The 8190 disabled tests are optional and are not considered for conformance.

     #REPORT: 20200717095309 ALL 16271 8190 6784 6784 6784 0 (version 1.3)

+### Performance

+The lowest latency I have seen with OpenCV and the Raspberry PI HQ camera is the access pattern used by "opencv-v4l2-gl-display".